-Overview of general requirements to progress into the P6 year
+Overview of general requirements to progress into the P4 year

-- Successfully complete all courses that are included in the curriculum of the first three professional years with a minimum of C or better on all required courses and professional electives - Score competently on any College designated required OSCE(s) or successfully remediation - Have certifications in BLS & ACLS from an approved provider (valid for at least one year, through the entire APPE curriculum or until graduation).
-If either expires during your rotation sequence, these courses must be renewed prior to starting rotations. - Maintain health & liability Insurance at all time - Maintain Ohio Intern License - Meet site-specific requirements for all assigned experiential APPE rotations - Verify an understanding and acceptance of College of Pharmacy policies and procedures as they pertain to advanced experiential learning - Have all the documentation required to start APPEs by April 15th of the P5 year or forfeit first scheduled APPE month - Complete and attend all on-site onboarding/training as required by the site
+- Successfully complete all courses that are included in the curriculum of the first three professional years with a cumulative graduate GPA of ≥2.75 with a minimum of C or better on all required courses and professional electives - Score competently on any College designated required OSCE(s) or successfully remediation - Have certifications in BLS & ACLS from an approved provider (valid for at least one year, through the entire APPE curriculum or until graduation).
+If either expire during your rotation sequence, these courses must be renewed prior to starting rotations. - Maintain health & liability Insurance at all time - Maintain Ohio Intern License - Meet site specific requirements for all assigned experiential APPE rotations - Verify an understanding and acceptance of College of Pharmacy policies and procedures as they pertain to advanced experiential learning - Have all the documentation required to start APPEs by April 15th of the P3 year or forfeit first scheduled APPE month - Complete and attend all on-site onboarding/training as required by the site